-Meet Dance professional Elsie Mufuka, from Gardens Corner, South Carolina!
+Meet Dance professional Elsie Mufuka from Gardens Corner, South Carolina!
 She is the creative director and owner of MufukaWorks Dance Company, an Afro Russe Dance Company that uses Dance to tell stories.

 Elsie attended Coker College, where she studied Dance.
 After college, she received several opportunities to travel, Dance, lead, and teach.
 One of Elsie’s opportunities and adventures lead her to Johannesburg, South Africa, where she danced and took on leadership roles.
 Traveling to South Africa fueled her inspiration; her family’s lineage goes back to Zimbabwe, so not only did she get the chance to take on her dream, but she received the opportunity to learn more about the African culture.
 After returning home in 2010 from South Africa, Elsie developed her company!
-Today she continues to fulfill her desire by teaching and leading over 3,000 students through Dance and creativity in North Carolina and South Carolina.
+Today, she fulfills her desire by teaching and leading over 3,000 students through Dance and creativity in North Carolina and South Carolina.

 Elsie provides educational programs with workshops and performances in several locations.
 For example, she is a dance teacher for Union County Public Schools in North Carolina and a Teaching Artist at Charlotte Ballet.
 MufukaWorks Dance Company is the umbrella for several dance educational programs: MufukaWorks Dance Education, MufukaWorks Dance Elite Root Dance Professional (First Company), and MufukaWorks Square Root Dance Youth Company (Second Company).